-I’ve been interviewing more regularly and putting my name forward for other roles.
+I’ve been interviewing more regularly and putting my name forward for other web developer jobs.
 Not because I am a man in demand, or depressed at my current role, or greedy, or anything like that.

-Many of these opportunities are probably out of my reach and the number of rejections I have had possibly confirms this.
+Many of these web developer jobs are probably out of my reach and the number of rejections I have had possibly confirms this.

 However, the rejections don’t bother me.
 I’m old enough and ugly enough to have experienced rejection on a number of occasions.
 The rejections have been extremely useful.

 They have helped me identify areas where I am lacking and understand if I am becoming stagnant in my current web developer role.
 Understanding where you are lacking as a developer is key to your progression, giving you the opportunity to reassess where the bulk of your time is being spent as well as defining what direction you want your career to take.

 So the question is, how did the interviews go?